-SWACH staff are following the current guidelines recommending social distancing.
-Our office will remain open with limited staff, but the majority of our team will be working from home and available via email.
+As COVID-19 variants continue to affect our community, SWACH remains dedicated to keeping our region safe.
+Our office remains open, but the majority of our staff continues to work remotely.
 To connect with one of our staff, please click here for their information or email us and we will connect you with the right person.

 Clark County Public Health updates their page regularly with information including local case count and current recommendations.

 Many providers and Managed Care Organizations (Medicaid/Apple Health insurance providers) are encouraging utilizing telehealth services, which allow patients to see a doctor by phone or video, for non-emergency issues .
 Please contact your provider or insurance carrier (Molina, CHPW, Amerigroup, Coordinated Care, etc.) directly to learn what options may be available.

 The DEA also has some guidance about using telemedicine and electronic prescribing for controlled substances.